eerieA/cs234-2024/README.md

 Feel free to follow the instructions in each problem directory to run and test it.

+### Attribution

+Based on https://github.com/Rhyme0730/CS234-Reinforcement-Learning .
+Commits on and before Feb 4, 2025 were all made by the owner of that repo.
+Please consider forking that repo if you don't need to make your own independent commits.

 ### Disclaimer

 The *assignment_sub* folder in this repo contains personal attempts at solving the assignment problems (written as [Quarto](https://quarto.org/) docs), not guarateed to be correct at all.